This post may contain affiliate links. Please read my disclosure and privacy policy.

 Line a muffin tin with 12 muffin liners, then divide the batter among the 12 cups using a 1/4 cup measure.
 Sprinkle a few chocolate chips or walnuts on top if you like.

 Bake at 350ºF for 25 minutes or until the tops puff up and the centers feel firm to a light touch.
-Test the center of a muffin with a toothpick to ensure the centers are no longer wet.
+Test the center of a muffin with a toothpick to ensure it is no longer wet.

 Let these healthy peanut butter banana muffins cool in the muffin pan for at least 20 minutes.
 Then they are ready to enjoy!